2002 Australian Grand Prix: Practice

-There were four practice sessions preceding Sunday's race, two one-hour sessions on Friday and two 45-minute sessions on Saturday.
-In the first session, which was held in variable weather leading to the fastest times late on, Michael Schumacher lapped fastest at 1 minute, 28.804 seconds, 0.363 seconds faster than his teammate Barrichello in second.
-Fisichella, Ralf Schumacher, Massa, the Jaguar duo of Pedro de la Rosa and Eddie Irvine, Frentzen, Salo and Renault's Jenson Button foallowed in third through tenth.
+The race was preceded by four practice sessions, two one-hour sessions on Friday and two 45-minute sessions on Saturday.
+The first session, which was held in changing weather, resulted in the fastest times late on.
+Michael Schumacher lapped fastest at 1:28.804, 0.363 seconds faster than his teammate Barrichello in second.
+Fisichella, Ralf Schumacher, Massa, the Jaguar duo of Pedro de la Rosa and Eddie Irvine, Frentzen, Salo and Renault's Jenson Button followed in third through tenth.

-Michael Schumacher set the day's fastest lap, a 1-minute, 27.276 seconds, in the second session.
+Michael Schumacher set the day's fastest lap of 1:27.276 in the second session.
 His teammate Barrichello was 0.523 seconds slower in second.
-The two Williams cars of Ralf Schumacher and Montoya, Nick Heidfeld of the Sauber team, Salo, Räikkönen, Massa, Fisichella and Trulli were in positions three to ten.
+The two Williams cars of Ralf Schumacher and Montoya, Sauber's Nick Heidfeld, Salo, Räikkönen, Massa, Fisichella and Trulli were in positions three to ten.
 During the session, Enrique Bernoldi stopped his Arrows A23 car with a broken gearbox.
 Barrichello spun through 360 degrees across the grass and reemerged onto the circuit soon after.
 Montoya braked too late and returned to the track via an escape road and a gravel trap.
 A short light rain shower made the circuit slippery and caught out Alex Yoong; he beached his Minardi car in the turn one gravel trap.
 An engine failure ended Fisichella's session early and his teammate Sato ran across a gravel trap.

 The weather for the third session was cool, damp and overcast.
-Ferrari continued to be fastest with a revised unofficial lap record of 1 minute, 26.177 seconds from Michael Schumacher.
+Michael Schumacher's updated unofficial lap record of 1:26.177 maintained Ferrari's lead.
 Barrichello was 0.321 seconds slower in second.
 McLaren's Coulthard and Räikkönen, Williams' Ralf Schumacher and Montoya, British American Racing (BAR) driver Olivier Panis, Sauber teammates Heidfeld and Massa along with Trulli followed in the top ten.
-With 13 minutes and 34 seconds to go, Sato lost control of the rear of his Jordan EJ12 car on the entry to Stewart turn and crashed into the left-hand side tyre barrier at 160 km/h.
+Sato lost control of his Jordan EJ12 car's rear on the entry to Stewart turn with 13 minutes and 34 seconds remaining and crashed into the left-hand side tyre barrier at 160 km/h.
 Sato was unhurt; practice was stopped for nine minutes to allow marshals to clean the track.
 Since spare cars could not be used in free practice, Sato missed the fourth session since his car required repairs.

-In the fourth session, a brief rain shower dampened the circuit, which prevented an improvement in lap times as some drivers went off the track.
-Hence, no driver bettered Michael Schumacher's fastest time, as Barrichello in second halved the gap to his teammate.
+A brief rain shower saturated the racetrack during the fourth session, preventing lap times from improving as some drivers drove off the track.Hence, no driver bettered Michael Schumacher's fastest time, as Barrichello in second halved the gap to his teammate.
 The Williams duo of Montoya and Ralf Schumacher improved to third and fourth and the McLaren pair of Coulthard and Räikkönen fell to fifth and sixth.
 Heidfeld, the BAR duo of Jacques Villeneuve and Panis and Fisichella were seventh to tenth.